randdusing/cordova-plugin-bluetoothle/readme.md

 ### isDiscovered ###
 Determine whether the device's characteristics and descriptors have been discovered.
 No error callback.
-Android support only.
-Calling on iOS will return false.
+Android support only. iOS will return false.

 ```javascript
 bluetoothle.isDiscovered(isDiscoveredCallback);